srmcgann/Coordinates/README.md

 var shaderOptions = {
   {
     uniform: { // phong shader
-      ambientLight: null, // if set, overrides renderer. may be over/under clocked
+      ambientLight: null, // if set, overrides renderer.
+[0 to 1] may be over/under clocked
       enabled: true,      // may be toggled live, with other options
       type: 'phong',      // pseudo-lighting effect
       value: .3,          // intensity